 - (A) Scoring Process.
 The Scorers shall receive the score sheets and points shall be awarded for tricks made during the pass in accordance with the Trick Point Values Table 712(A).
-In the event of a discrepancy, the Scorers shall decide the tricks to be scored on the basis of a majority from among the Event Judge's individual score sheets as to: - (1) The tricks performed. - (2) If the tricks were performed according to the logical rules governing those tricks. - (3) If any downgrades apply. - (4) The last trick completed before time expired. - (B) Highest Scoring Sequence.
-The highest scoring sequence of tricks that complies with all rotation rules shall be used for scoring a trick pass.
+In the event of a discrepancy, the Scorers shall decide the tricks to be scored based on the basis of a majority from among the Event Judge's individual score sheets as to: - (1) The tricks performed. - (2) If the tricks were performed according to the logical rules governing those tricks. - (3) If any downgrades apply. - (4) The last trick completed before time expired.